-Marie Myung-OK Lee, author of The Millions, creative writing professor at Columbia University in New York, and fellow native of Hibbing, Minnesota, discusses the proliferation of writers from Bob Dylan’s hometown in this article.
+Marie Myung-OK Lee, creative writing professor at Columbia University in New York, and fellow native of Hibbing, Minnesota, writes “What is it about Hibbing?” in a recent article published in The Millions.

 Introducing …, THE DOCTOR AND MR. DYLAN, Dr. Novak’s debut novel, a crime mystery.
 Publication date September 9, 2014 by Pegasus Books.